SAVA: Scalable Learning-Agnostic Data Valuation: SAVA: S calable D a ta V a luation

-\textbf{Pairwise cost between batches.} We estimate the distance between two batches as the OT problem between $\emB_i$ and $\emB_j$, i.e., $d(\emB_i, \emB'_j) := \OT(\emB_i, \emB'_j)$ as discussed in Sec.~\ref{sec:OT_labeled_dataset} by viewing the OT problem between two labeled (sub)datasets or batches $\emB_i$ and $\emB'_j$.
+\textbf{Pairwise cost between batches.} We estimate the distance between two batches as the OT problem between $\emB_i$ and $\emB_j$, i.e., $d(\emB_i, \emB'_j) := \OT(\emB_i, \emB'_j)$ as discussed in~\S\ref{sec:OT_labeled_dataset} by viewing the OT problem between two labeled (sub)datasets, i.e., batches $\emB_i$ and $\emB'_j$.

 More precisely, to solve this OT problem, we calculate the pairwise cost for data points between two batches $\ermC_{kl}(B_i,B'_j) \in \sR^{N_i \times N'_j} $, where $\forall k\in[N_i], \forall l\in[N'_j]$, the element $\ermC_{kl}(B_i,B'_j)$ is the cost between two labeled data points $(x_k, y_k) \in B_i$ and $(x'_l, y'_l) \in B'_j$, calculated as